 - a.
-Confirmation that the export limiting device prevents export above set limit for more than 15 s; - Confirmation that the generation limiting device prevents BESS and IES from exceeding the set limit; - c.
-Confirmation that imbalance between phases is no more than the allowed level for basic EG Systems; and - d.
-Confirmation that the EG system is connected via an approved functional method to an Authorised Agent's DER management system.
+Confirmation that the export limiting device prevents export above set limit for more than 15 s; - b.
+Confirmation that the generation limiting device prevents BESS and IES from exceeding the set limit; - c.
+Confirmation that the limit for phase balance has been set and the imbalance between phases is no more than the allowed level for basic EG Systems; - d.
+Confirmation that the EG system is connected via an approved functional method to an Authorised Agent's DER management system; and - e.
+Confirmation that any site-specific conditions have been applied and operating correctly.